poweredgenl/smarthome/README.md

 On the ' **how to do what** ' side, i created input for, how to do:

 - Turn on / off the lights, oven, furance, use the thermostat, view the tV, view the cameras, hot water tap, the shower, etc.

-### Specific implementations <a name="specific"/>

-- **RFXcom433 with Somfy RTS**:
-  I had to do some fiddeling with the RXcom to get my Somfy RTS blinds working (telis 1 remote).
-For this i used a number of sites but in general the approach is   this:

-  - Step 1: link your telis 1 remote to your RFXcom433 receiver.
-I did this on a windows machine with rfxmgr from http://www.rfxcom.com/downloads.htm
-  - Step 2: When programmed - i took note of the " id " via rfxmgr and used it to MANUALLY! add it via "integrations -> RFXtrx > enter event code to add" ... ive taken the ID from         this website: https://community.home-assistant.io/t/problem-controlling-somfy-blinds-via-rfxtrx/61975. so for example `071a000001010101` ...replace the last     010101 with the ID which your programmed it with via RFXmgr.

 ## ToDo & Work in progress <a name="wip"/>